 The direction the plot takes can lead us to determine the

 of a story

-Theme: the central idea of a work of literature.
+Theme: the central message of a work of literature.
 The theme can be expressed in at least one complete sentence.

 It is the lesson that the story teaches us about life!

 The reader makes an educated guess after thinking about the elements of the story.

 So what do you think the theme of this story is?